PennTURBO/Turbo-Documentation/turbo_axiomization.md

 - there is some composite identifier that denotes the patient
 - one part of the identifier is a pointer to the central registry that assigned the identifier

 In other words, the relationship isn't really between the patient and the registry.
-PennTURBO uses shortcuts to lessen the semantic burden on cooperating systems and teams.
+The TURBO Cohort pipeline uses shortcuts to lessen the semantic burden on cooperating systems and teams.

 In contrast with OWL2 [object property chains](https://www.w3.org/TR/owl2-primer/#Property_Chains), the current generation of TURBO shortcuts are implicit chains of object properties between two or more things, terminating in a data property.
 When a shortcut needs to connect one (subject) entity to another (object) entity, the [URI](https://en.wikipedia.org/wiki/Uniform_Resource_Identifier) for the object is wrapped in a string, like `"http://transformunify.org/ontologies/TURBO_0000440"^^xsd:anyURI`.
 Without this design, it would be difficult or impossible to assert that the identifier itself has a *value* of `1`.

 *A separate branch of pure property-chain shortcuts is under development.*

-#### Shortcuts Written by Carnival's Drivetrain Vine
+#### Shortcuts Written by the TURBO Cohort pipeline

-Carnival's Drivetrain vine pulls data out of the Carnival property graph and re-writes it with class and property terms from the TURBO ontology.
+The TURBO Cohort pipeline vine pulls data out of the TURBO Carnival property graph and re-writes it with class and property terms from the TURBO ontology.
 As a collection of shortcut triples, the two-patient demographic dataset would look like this:

     prefix xsd:                             <http://www.w3.org/2001/XMLSchema#>
     prefix pmbb:                            <http://www.itmat.upenn.edu/biobank/>